sweety21-coder/8WeekSQLChallange/Case Study #2 Pizza Runner/4. Pricing and Ratings/README.md

- 4.Using your newly generated table - can you join all of the information together to form a table which has the following information for successful deliveries? customer_id order_id runner_id rating order_time pickup_time
+ 4.Using your newly generated table - can you join all of the information together to form a table which has the following information for successful deliveries? customer_id, order_id, runner_id, rating, order_time, pickup_time,
-Time between order and pickup
+Time between order and pickup,
-Delivery duration
+Delivery duration,
-Average speed
+Average speed,
 Total number of pizzas

 5. If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre traveled -